Generalized splines on graphs with two labels and polynomial splines on cycles: Applications

 \section{Applications}

-The purpose of this section is to connect the theoretical apparatus of the previous parts of the paper to classical questions in the study of analytic splines.
-We show that our hypothesis on the homogeneity of polynomial splines in Section~\ref{sec:cycles} is a very common one.
-In fact, it is satisfied by all graphs arising from GKM constructions of equivariant cohomology (see Proposition \ref{proposition: GKM implies homogeneous}) and by most classical (analytic) applications of splines (see Remark \ref{remark: homogeneity is a nonrestrictive hypothesis}).
-We then use our results to recover well-known results that classify splines on ``pinwheel" triangulations in the plane.
+The purpose of this section is to connect the theoretical apparatus of the previous parts of the paper to the spline theory arising in applications.
+In particular, we show that our hypothesis on the homogeneity of polynomial splines in Section~\ref{sec:cycles} is a very common one in applications.
+In fact, it is satisfied by all graphs arising from GKM constructions of equivariant cohomology and by most applications involving classical splines.
+We then use our results to recover well-known results that classify classical splines on ``pinwheel" triangulations in the plane.